 The trustees are responsible for the maintenance and integrity of the financial information of the scheme included on the scheme's website.
 Legislation in the United Kingdom governing the preparation and dissemination of the financial statements may differ from legislation in other jurisdictions.

-Signed on behalf of the Lazard London Directors' Pension Scheme by:
+Signed on behalf of the Lazard London Staff Pension Scheme by:

-Date:

-Date: 20/6/19
+Trustee Date: 20/6/19 m albal Date: 20/6/19